 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Gawker’s ViolentAcrez Expose Controversy refers to an online dispute between Gawker’s staff writer Adrian Chen and community members of Reddit that erupted in October 2012, after the former wrote and ran a feature story exposing the identity of Reddit’s prominent moderator ViolentAcrez and his role as the curator of several controversial subreddit forums including /r/Jailbait.
+Gawker’s ViolentAcrez Expose Controversy refers to an online dispute between Gawker’s staff writer Adrian Chen and community members of Reddit that erupted in October 2012, after the former wrote and ran an expose about Michael Brutsch, a Redditor known as “ViolentAcrez” who ran and moderated several controversial subreddit forums including /r/Jailbait.

 On October 10th, 2012, Redditor violentacrez, a veteran member of the community known for moderating more than 400 subreddits including the banned /r/Jailbait, deleted his account after posting a now-removed goodbye thread in his personal subreddit.
 Soon after, the link to his farewell message was shared in /r/SubredditDrama, where it received 620 points and nearly 500 comments.
 Around the same time, /r/violentacrez was taken over by several new users apparently affiliated with the Something Awful forums and /r/ShitRedditSays, reclaiming it as a place to smoke out users who post pedophilia-related commentary.